aStonePenguin/Tubifarry/README.md

 ###  Lyrics Fetcher 📜

-**Lyrics Fetcher** is a feature that lets you **download synchronized lyrics for tracks**.
-It uses LRCLIB to fetch time-synced lyrics that highlight each line as it's sung, enhancing your music experience whether you want to sing along with friends or enjoy music on your own.
+**Lyrics Fetcher** automatically downloads lyrics for your music files.
+It fetches synchronized lyrics from LRCLIB and plain lyrics from Genius.
+Lyrics can be saved as separate .lrc files and embedded directly into the audio files' metadata.

 #### How to Enable Lyrics Fetcher